rohit-b27/ATS-Resume-analyser-/README.md

-# ATS-Resume-analyzer, is a tool which can analyze the job description with the resume and can give the improvments necessary to be the prefect fit for the role.
+# ATS-Resume-analyzer is a tool that can analyze the job description with the resume and make the necessary improvements to be the perfect fit for the role.